MTV Live (TV channel)

-MTV Live (formerly Palladia) is an 24-hour American pay television music video channel owned by Paramount Global.
-The channel, which broadcasts exclusively in 1080i high definition, broadcasts music videos and music-related programming from Paramount owned networks MTV, MTV Classic, VH1 and CMT, along with other concert and live music programming from outside producers.
+MTV Live, formerly Palladia, is an American pay television channel owned by the MTV Entertainment Group division of Paramount Skydance Corporation.
+Broadcasting exclusively in 1080i high definition and 5.1 surround sound, the channel broadcasts music videos and music-related programming from Paramount-owned channels MTV, MTV Classic, VH1 and CMT, along with other concert and live music programming from outside producers.

 History

-In the winter of 2005, F. Stone Roberts (director and producer), Agent Ogden (editor and post supervisor), Colin Oberschmidt (director of photography), Sonia Taylor (production assistant), and George Oliphant (VJ) took residence in Vail, Colorado to launch the channel.
+In the winter of 2005, director and producer F. Stone Roberts, editor and post supervisor Agent Ogden,director of photography Colin Oberschmidt, production assistant Sonia Taylor and VJ George Oliphant took residence in Vail, Colorado to launch the channel.
 The team produced live concerts and a one-hour weekly music show, called Uncompressed, from a lookalike ski lodge built inside the Eagle's Nest at the top of Vail Mountain.
 The channel's original executive producer was Morgan Hertzan, who had worked with mtvU.
-Olympic bump skier, pro football player, Jeremy Bloom was a guest VJ during the original run in Vail.
+Olympic bump skier, pro football player, George Oliphant and Jeremy Bloom were VJs during the original run in Vail.
 Original concerts produced at Vail Resorts included James Blunt, Jamie Cullum, Yellowcard, Train, P.O.D, Hoobastank, Goo Goo Dolls, Gary Allan, The Fray, Death Cab For Cutie, and Mat Kearney.

-The network officially launched on January 16, 2006 as Music: High Definition (MHD).
+The channel officially launched on January 16, 2006 as Music: High Definition (MHD).
 At its debut, the channel had limited distribution with Verizon FiOS being the only provider to carry MHD.
 Two months later, Cox Communications reached an agreement to carry the channel, which was subsequently added to Cox systems in New Orleans, Tulsa, Oklahoma City, and Phoenix.
 Around the same time, Comcast started carrying the channel on its systems in Boston and Atlanta.

 Charter Communications began carrying the channel on its St. Louis system on July 18, 2006, adding the channel to its systems in the northern Midwest in early November of that year.
 Time Warner Cable began carrying the channel in some regions in late December 2006.
 In 2007, Service Electric Cable Television began to carry the channel on its systems in northeastern and central Pennsylvania.
 On October 4, 2007, DirecTV began carrying the network nationwide.
 The channel changed its name to Palladia on September 1, 2008.
 Initially, Mitsubishi Electric Digital Televisions was the exclusive sponsor.

-In January 2015, Viacom Media Networks gave notice to subscription providers that they would rebrand Palladia as MTV Live on February 1, 2016, making it the fifth all-music channel Viacom has rebranded in the last year.
+In January 2015, Viacom Media Networks gave notice to subscription providers that they would rename Palladia to MTV Live on February 1, 2016, making it the fifth all-music channel Viacom has rebranded in the last year.
 Currently no other details outside of the rename notice, along with the addition of "best of" episodes of the PBS/KLRU music series Austin City Limits, have been revealed.
 Despite the rebranding, network officials made clear no change in focus towards any reality programming (as has been seen with MTV and VH1) is planned.
+MTV Live and MTVU are currently used for video premieres and spotlight of new videos.